neilsam19/boosting_final_project/README.md

 Users can access the deployed app at [this link](https://group10-boosting-cs3511-spring2026.streamlit.app/).

-If it shows that the app is ``asleep", then one should be able to click a button to turn it on.
+If it shows that the app is "asleep", then one should be able to click a button to turn it on.
 After 1-2 minutes, the application should be up and running at the given link.
 This happens when no one accesses the app for a few hours.

 ---